How can my partner test HIV positive and I test HIV negative?

 Please help as I don’t understand.

-First, your partner needs to check whether the positive HIV test was checked by a second test in a lab.
+Has your partner’s positive HIV test been checked by a second test in a lab.
 All rapid tests, need a positive result to be confirmed.
 This is because of the small chance of a false-positive result.

 Even though you have not caught HIV so far, you can still catch HIV in the future.
 Genetics may explain some cases of protection, but most are just down to luck and chance.

 Now you know your partners HIV status, you can still stay together and have sex safely.
-You can prevent infection by using condoms when having sex and not sharing needles or blood products with your partner.
+Condoms or PrEP are both really effective at stopping HIV and not sharing needles.